xbeat/Machine-Learning/README.md

 Embeddings are dense vector representations of words, sentences, or documents in a continuous vector space.
 They capture semantic meaning and relationships between linguistic elements, enabling machines to understand and process natural language more effectively.

+## MagMax Leveraging Model Merging for Continual Learning

+MagMax: An Introduction to Seamless Continual Learning

+MagMax is a novel approach to continual learning that leverages model merging techniques.
+It aims to address the challenge of catastrophic forgetting in neural networks by allowing models to learn new tasks without forgetting previously learned information.

 ## Monkey Patching in Python Dynamically Extending Behavior

 Understanding Monkey Patching in Python